casualuser/compound-angular/README.md

 _Steps 2 and 3 comprise step 1's narrative_

-2. Our wrapper will start by executing our 'compound-init <YourApp>' bash script which installs the Compound app: largelely an advanced Node-Express-based MVC framework.
+2. Our wrapper will start by executing our 'compound-init <YourApp>' bash script which installs the Compound app: an advanced Node-Express-based MVC framework.
 In order to fully initialize Angular components a default component will exist called "YourApp" providing its orm class, view files, and crud controller.
 (Middle and server tier)

 3. Next another bash script 'yo-init' will initialize the Angular